Bayesian analysis of longitudinal multilevel data using brms and rethinking - part 1

 In 2024, I wrote a few additional posts on that topic:

 I generally place further resources and acknowledgments sections at the end.
 However, since this series seems to be expanding and the order in which one goes through the posts is a bit flexible, I’ll list some major resources right here at the beginning, before starting with the tutorial sequence.
-There are still links t additional resources spread throughout the posts.
+There are still links to additional resources spread throughout the posts.

 Further resources

 Pretty much all I learned and described here comes from Richard McElreath’s excellent book Statistical Rethinking.
 His courses are also great.
 I watched all lectures of his 2022 course.
-McElreath does everything using the rethinking package, which he wrote.
-Solomon Kurz wrote an adaptation of the Statistical Rethinking book, which re-implements everything using brms.
-This great resource can be found here.
+McElreath does everything using the rethinking

 For some more materials specifically on longitudinal data analysis, see this online book by Solomon Kurz, as well as the underlying textbook that his adaption is based on.

-A good resource by Michael Clark, which discusses how to fit mixed (hierarchical/multilevel) models with R in both a frequentist and Bayesian framework, can be found here.
+A good resource by Michael Clark, which discusses how to fit mixed (hierarchical/multilevel) models with R

 Andrew Heiss also has a lot of good blog posts which cover fitting Bayesian models in R.